cropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.pngcropped-leaderlogo.png

 In other cases, it is the discretion of a class’s instructor when it comes to which format is preferable for the course subject and material, at least for now.
 According to EU, although Anthology still supports both the Original and Ultra versions of Blackboard, the university anticipates the company eventually mandating the use of the latter, and its goal is to have a majority of courses implement Learn Ultra for the 2025-2026 academic year.

-Per the offices of Academic Affairs and Information Services, instructors have been provided with a variety of resources to help familiarize themselves with the use of Learn Ultra, including workshops and a three-week long course, with additional resources to be provided this year.
+Per the offices of Academic Affairs and Information Services, instructors have been provided with a variety of resources to help familiarize themselves with the use of Learn Ultra, including workshops and a three-week course, with additional resources to be provided this year.
 Students will not be required to take any steps on their own to prepare for the transition.

 Students and faculty with additional questions concerning the transition to Blackboard Learn Ultra can consult the site’s FAQ page (https://help.blackboard.com/Learn/Student/Ultra/FAQ).
 Additionally, individuals experiencing technical difficulties with either version of Blackboard can contact the university’s Service Desk at servicedesk@elmhurst.edu.